quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM_BLOCKED Frame {#frame-stream-blocked}

-A sender SHOULD send a STREAM_BLOCKED frame (type=0x09) when it wishes to send data, but is unable to due to stream-level flow control.
+A sender SHOULD send a STREAM_BLOCKED frame when it wishes to send data, but is unable to due to stream-level flow control.
 This frame is analogous to BLOCKED ({{frame-blocked}}).
+The STREAM_BLOCKED frame takes the form 0b000101XX (or the values 0x18 through 0x1b).

+The least significant bit (0x1) of the frame type identifies the initiator of the stream.
+Client-initiated streams have the least significant bit set to 0;
+server-initiated streams have the bit set to 1.

+The second least significant bit (0x2) of the frame type differentiates between unidirectional streams and bidirectional streams.
+Unidirectional streams have this bit set to 1 and bidirectional streams have this bit set to 0.

 An endpoint that receives a STREAM_BLOCKED frame for a send-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.